vijaypurohit322/NLP-and-WordCloud/README.md

           |-- README
 ~~~~~~~
 ## Installation
-Must runing with Python 3 with libraries of numpy, pandas, sqlalchemy, re, NLTK, pickle, Sklearn, plotly and flask libraries.
+Must runing with Python 3 with libraries of nltk, matplotlib, ngrams and wordcloud libraries.

 ## File Descriptions